hoagkub/hoagkub.github.io/_posts/0000-00-00-object-detection-and-segmentation.markdown

 # VII.
 Semantic Segmentation

+Semantic Segmentation is one key technique of Image Segmentation.
 The following image is an example of Segmentation Masks differentiating people from cars and backgrounds

 ![Image not found](/assets/img/object-detection-and-segmentation/segmentation.jpg)
 _Source: Udacity Deep Learning Nanodegree Program_